Student Success Seminars

 Like First-Year Experience, Community-Based Learning is a known high-impact practice that leads to positive student outcomes in retention, higher GPA, and timely graduation.
 Participation in a community-based learning project during the first year at CSUN provides opportunities for students to make valuable contributions to the CSUN community through active participation in organized community service.
 Through these experiences with their U100 class, students also develop a sense of belonging and community at CSUN.

-Our campus partners included:
+Our campus partners include:

 Cal Fresh Healthy Living